 How can I schedule a RSVP inspection?
 Where do I find the State Parcel Number which is needed for the request to inspect?
 Who needs to be present during the inspection?
 What days/times are inspections scheduled?
 How much does the inspection cost?
 Can I hire someone else to inspect my property?

 Property owners with greater than 5 rental units must complete the Excel template for more than 5 properties.

 To obtain the State Parcel Number visit this link, and use the search field in the upper left corner of map.

 The property owner, or designated agent of the owner, which could be the tenant, must be present during the inspection.
 Renters are welcome to attend the inspection or can choose to arrange entry to the property with the owner.

 Property owners and managers will be provided two inspections at each property at no cost to them.
-If identified problems are not fixed after two scheduled visits, Code Enforcement will charge a service fee of $100 for additional inspections.
+If identified problems are not fixed after two scheduled visits, Neighborhood Services & Enforcement will charge a service fee of $100 for additional inspections.
 Fines may occur in instances of continued noncompliance or issues with appointment scheduling.

 Instead of receiving the City inspection, Indiana law allows owners to engage certain private inspectors at their own expense to conduct property inspections.
 Owners who choose this option can apply for an exemption waiver once they supply proof of an inspection that meets the legal criteria.

 How can I learn more about the Rental Safety Verification Program?
 What properties need to be inspected?
 Are there exemptions?
 How will I know if a property has a current Certificate of Rental Safety?